 Clothing with a rating of 25 indicates that the fabric will allow 4 percent of UV radiation to pass through it.
 Clothing with a UPF 50 rating will only allow 2 percent UV transmission.

-Anything less than a UPF 15 rating is not considered UV-protective.
+Anything less than a UPF 15 rating is not considered UV-protective and can cause sun damage.
 A basic cotton t-shirt, for instance, has a UPF 5 rating, meaning 20 percent UV radiation goes through it.
 It’s recommended that your clothing have at least a UPF 15 rating.

 Now that you know all about UPF ratings let’s get into the ways you can layer your clothing this fall: